hphelion/documentation/commercial/commercial.vcn-malicious-activity.md

 	The **Instance Details** page displays.

-	Using this screen, you can now see all the details of the malicious instance.
+	Using this information, you can now see all the details of the malicious instance.
 You can choose to shut it down, or contact the instance owner to investigate further.

 ## Method 2